- What is Service-Learning?

 - Do I need instructor approval to take Service-Learning courses?

 - Are Service-Learning courses required?

-- Can I pick any non-profit agency to do my service hours at?
+- Can I pick any non-profit agency to complete my service hours?

 - Can I use my current job as a service site for a Service-Learning course?